 Through this area, you will see shells embedded on the pavement, with the direction of travel from the rays of the shell, toward the center as you can see in the next photo.
 This is an interesting change from the rest of Galicia.

 I was now under intense pressure to find a bar and find it soon!
-It seemed, with Nadine's limp that our distances were measured from one café con leche to another.
+It seemed, with Nadine's limp, that our distances were measured from one café con leche to another.
 Granted, I too was longing for a coffee, but I knew the Camino all too well, and was used to the ups and downs of its experiences.

 My pressure/patience ratio seemed to be growing.
 I tried to take it all in stride, but I admit it was getting more difficult.
 I hoped to keep it together, to get us to Ourense, for our down day and some respite from this pressure.
-Easy enough, it seemed at only 12 kilometers left to go.
+Easy enough, it seemed with only 12 kilometers left to go.

 So, we sallied forth, as every pilgrim throughout the millennia must do!

-As the story goes, it wasn't far until the next Bar Descanso, that I spied in 600 meters farther down the road.
+As the story goes, it wasn't far until the next Bar Descanso, that I spied 600 meters farther down the road.
 What a relief it was to see it!
 The pressure was off.
 Even though the bar itself was not so great an experience, it served the purpose.

 After our rejuvenating break, we continued along the OU-0102 and within 1/2 kilometer, walked under this railroad bridge.

 As of this moment you have now left the quiet villages behind, and you are entering the industrial area of Ourense.
-However, there is still the quaint town of Seixalbo still ahead, and its medieval wonders.
+However, there is the quaint town of Seixalbo still ahead, and its medieval wonders.